0pcHang/zoominfo_tech_assessment/README.md

    - WHISPER_MODEL (default "base") — model size to load

 Run tests:
-- Install pytest
-sudo apt install python3-pytest
+- Start the app
-- Place a small WAV at tests/sample_audio/hello.wav
+- Place a small M4A at tests/sample_audio/hello.m4a
 - Run: pytest -q

 Docker: